ten-minute-break/vowel-replacement/README.md

 # vowel-replacement
 Replace AEIOU with 12345 as optimally as possible!

-You've been given this unoptimized function to replace all instances of "AEIOU" (case-insensitive) with the digits "12345":
+You've been given this cool function to replace all instances of "AEIOU" (case-insensitive) with the digits "12345":

 ```cpp
 std::string mgavrilov__vowelChange_test_map(std::string k)